obenland/shiny-updates/README.md

 ## Get Involved

 Active development is taking place on GitHub, at https://github.com/obenland/shiny-updates.
+Please report issues, submit patches, and follow along on GitHub!

 Weekly meetings are Tuesdays at 19:00 UTC in the #feature-shinyupdates channel on http://wordpress.slack.com/ -- if you don't have a Slack account, sign up at http://chat.wordpress.org/